aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### KeyUsage

 Determines the cryptographic operations for which you can use the CMK.
 The default value is ENCRYPT_DECRYPT.
-This parameter is required only for asymmetric CMKs.
+This property is required only for asymmetric CMKs.
 You can't change the KeyUsage value after the CMK is created.

 _Required_: No